Mann sitzt auf Bank mit Möwe

 What are the symptoms of parrot disease?

 “The clinical manifestations can be very broad, ranging from an asymptomatic presentation to pneumonia and multi-organ involvement,” explains Miriam Vázquez.
-The most common symptoms of parrot disease in humans include:

 Diagnosis and treatment

-Parrot disease is diagnosed by means of molecular biological tests in the nasopharynx or blood and, depending on the clinical symptoms, targeted examinations such as X-rays of the lungs.
+Parrot disease is diagnosed by means of molecular biological tests in the nasopharynx or in the blood and, depending on the clinical symptoms, targeted examinations such as X-rays of the lungs.
 Treatment is carried out with antibiotics from the tetracycline or macrolide group.

 How can I protect myself from parrot disease?